When the Wind Blows (1986 film): Personnel

+Release

+When the Wind Blows was distributed by Recorded Releasing in the UK, and by Kings Road Entertainment in the United States.
+In one theatre, it grossing $5,274 at the box office in 1988.

 Home media

 The film was released on VHS in the United Kingdom by CBS/Fox Video after its theatrical run, and later on laserdisc.
-After a short theatrical run in the United States in one theatre and grossing $5,274 at the box office in 1988, it was released on VHS by International Video Entertainment and on laserdisc by Image Entertainment.
+After its short theatrical run in the United States, it was released on VHS by International Video Entertainment and on laserdisc by Image Entertainment.
 It was released on DVD in 2005 by Channel 4, with 0 region coding: the official UK DVD is still PAL format.
-The film was re-released on DVD in September 2010, again by Channel 4, it is formatted in NTSC and All region coding.
+The film was re-released on DVD in September 2010, again by Channel 4; it is formatted in NTSC and All region coding.
 In the United States it was released on Blu-ray on 11 November 2014 by Twilight Time in a limited edition of 3000, and in the United Kingdom, a dual-format release containing both the DVD and Blu-ray version was released on 22 January 2018 by the BFI.
 Severin Films released another Blu-ray and a DVD of the movie in the United States through their Severin Kids label on 21 April 2020.